 - Active Systems

-The Philosophy is to rely, as far as possible, on passive systems.
+The philosophy is to rely, as far as possible, on passive systems.
 It is not always without side effects to introduce active systems, but they are needed some places.

 Vibration Isolation of sensitive components is not a widely used method at MAX IV.
 Optical components in beamlines and magnets in accelerators must be well aligned to each other.
 Vibration Isolation often involves putting things on very weak springs or supports.
 A side effect of this is that the relative position of the isolated component is not easily managed.
-Our beamlines are often in the range of 50m long and accelerators even larger.
+Our beamlines are often in the range of 50 metres long and accelerators even larger.